harrymckillen/harrymckillen.com/src/content/blog/adding-reading-time-to-an-astro-blog.md

 </BlogPost>
 ```

-In the snippet above, I was passing the `post.data` to the `BlogPost` component, but I was not passing the frontmatter property to the `BlogPost`.
-So here I imported the `remarkPluginFrontmatter` and assigned the `minutesRead` to the `post.data.minutesRead` property.
+In the snippet above, I was passing the `post.data` to the `BlogPost` component, but I was not passing the frontmatter property to the `BlogPost` via `post.data`.
+So here I imported the `remarkPluginFrontmatter` (as the recipe described) and assigned the `minutesRead` to the `post.data.minutesRead` property.
+This was the missing link for me, it wasn't being passed automagically.

-In the recipe there were two ways mention in order to get this to work.
-The first one was similar to how I achieved it.
-But it rendered the Post in the template directly.
-The other solution used the `frontmatter` prop in the layout itself, but when I tried this, it didn't work for me.

 So this may help someone else who is having the same issue, or is fresh to Astro like me.